-This press release was provided by the Office of Governor Jay Inslee.
+This press release was provided by the office of Governor Jay Inslee.

-Her appointment is effective later this month.
+Her appointment to the commission is effective in July.